Unisay/wired/README.md

-# Example of a dependency injection approach in scala
+# Wired

+Functional config/dependency injection tool for Scala

+## Features:
+- [x] Functional: composable, immutable and lazy.
+- [x] Type-safe: compile-type verification with readable error messages.
+- [x] Configurable: supports multiple `Module`s with possibility to override specific `Wiring`s (useful for testing)
+- [x] Non-intrusive: components don't know how exactly they are wired together.

 ## Glossary:
 - `Component` is some type that can be instantiated (initialized) with configuration values as its state passed via constructor.
 Might be represented by trait with implementing class or just by a [case] class.
 - `Wiring[A]` is a data type capable of instantiating the component of type `A` recursively wiring its dependencies.
 - `Module` is a group of `Wiring`s.

-## Features:
-- [x] Functional: composable, immutable and lazy.
-- [x] Type-safe: compile-type verification with readable error messages.
-- [x] Configurable: supports multiple `Module`s with possibility to override specific `Wiring`s (useful for testing)
-- [x] Non-intrusive: components don't know how exactly they are wired together.

 ## Implementation: